 The Labour Hire Licensing Act 2017 (the Act) responds to evidence of serious exploitation of vulnerable labour hire workers and to inappropriate labour hire business practices, and establishes a mandatory licensing scheme for all labour hire providers operating in Queensland.
+The evidence included:

 - underpayment, or non-payment of workers' wages, taxes and superannuation

 - not providing workers' compensation cover